-Fact sheet: regulatory barriers to shelter Meeting emergency and transitional shelter needs Shelter after disasters: untying the regulatory knots In November 2011, the state parties to the Geneva Conventions and the International Red Cross and Red Crescent Movement will come together to discuss the key humanitarian issues of the day at the 31st International Conference of the Red Cross and Red Crescent, High on their agenda will be how to resolve regulatory barriers to provi ding emergency and transitional shelter to those displaced by disasters.
+Fact sheet: regulatory barriers to shelter Meeting emergency and transitional shelter needs

+Shelter after disasters: untying the regulatory knots

+In November 2011 the state parties to the Geneva Conventions and the International Red Cross and Red Cross Conference of the Red Cross and Red Crescent.
+High on their agenda will be how to resolve regulatory barriers to provi ding emergency and transitional shelter to those displaced by disasters.

 Member of the Chilean Red Cross working in the recovery of the country after the earthquake.

 Why focus on this issue?

 In the immediate aftermath of major disasters, such as the 2010 earthquake in Haiti and floods in Pakistan, huge numbers - even millions - of persons can be displaced at once.
 This is not just a national crisis for the governments concer-ned, but an ongoing personal crisis for each affected family.
 While permanent solutions are developed, providing people with immediate and transitional shelter is critical to keeping them healthy and able to rebuild their lives.

 Yet, very often, regulatory issues stand in the way.
-Over and again, governments, Red Cross and Red Crescent Societies Saving lives, changing minds and other humanitarian partners have been faced with questions such as: - How can the use of land be obtained and assigned quickly and effectively to provide temporary housing for dis-placed persons? - How can delays in implementing shelter solutions due to ownership clarification or compliance with construction or planning approval procedures be reduced? - How can equity be ensured in shelter assistance efforts, including as between recognized property owners and non-owners (e.g. renters and squatters) and between men and women? - What support should be provided to persons who lack formal documentation or recognized title to homes that have been destroyed?
-Our lack of ready answers contributes to the sustained suf- Examples from the field Fast-track procedures speed recovery: the experience of Chile In February 2010 an earthquake measuring 8.8 on the In rebruary ZUID, an eartnquake measuring 8.8 on the Richter scale struck Chile and unleashed a tsunami causing additional damage.
+Over and again, governments, Red Cross and Red Crescent Societies www.ifrc.org Saving lives, changing minds and other humanitarian partners have been faced with questions such as:

+- How can the use of land be obtained and assigned quickly and effectively to provide temporary housing for dis-placed persons? - How can delays in implementing shelter solutions due to ownership clarification or compliance with construction or planning approval procedures be reduced? - How can equity be ensured in shelter assistance efforts, including as between recognized property owners and non-owners (e.g. renters and squatters) and between men and women? - What support should be provided to persons who lack formal documentation or recognized title to homes that have been destroyed? - Our lack of ready answers contributes to the sustained sufering of disaster-affected persons.
+So what can be d

+Examples from the field

+Fast-track procedures speed recovery: the experience of Chile

+In February 2010 an earthquake measuring 8.8 on the In reordiary 2010, an eartriquake measuring 2.8 on the Richter scale struck Chile and unleashed a tsunami causing additional damage.
 Over 200,000 homes were destroyed and over 800,000 people displaced.
 Finding shelter solutions for so many raised significant legal and regulatory challenges.
 As noted by Martin Bravo, Head of Property Purchases for the Chilean Ministry of National Property, "All reference points have disappeared....it is very difficult to finalize land titles when everything is upside down".
 A new act was passed in Chile in August 2010, which accelerated the process for regularizing land titles for small properties in both rural and urban areas.
 What was normally a two year process was cut down to six months for those urgently requiring shelter assistance following the earthquake and tsunami